-As a consequence, all-in-one solutions are a good fit for teams that are new to agile/DevOps or simply look to start a project rapidly.
-On the other hand, mature teams that already have a preferred set of devices might have hard time switching to a completely new tool stack.
-Dealing with legacy technologies and tool can also inhibit the use of all-in-one solutions.
+As a consequence, all-in-one solutions are a good fit for teams that are new to agile/DevOps or are simply looking to start a project rapidly.
+On the other hand, mature teams that already have a preferred set of devices might have a hard time switching to a completely new tool stack.
+Dealing with legacy technologies and tools can also inhibit the use of all-in-one solutions.

 Open toolchain

 The opposite, “open” approach to a DevOps toolchain is having dedicated tools for different parts of a CI/CD pipeline or solution development activity.
-This allows to select the most adapted tools to a project context or cater to the team’s preferences.
-As adoption of agile approaches and DevOps is constantly on the rise, more and more specialized tools are available on the market making it more likely to choose a best-of-breed solution that addresses all your needs.
+This allows the tools most adapted to a particular project context to be selected, or the team’s preferences to be catered to.
+As adoption of agile approaches and DevOps is constantly on the rise, more and more specialized tools are available on the market making it more possible to choose a best-of-breed solution that addresses all your needs.

 Integration is an essential part of an open toolchain – having multiple tools that don’t integrate means operational nuisances for team members.
-Their day-to-day activities translate into switching between different screens, logging in to multiple places, and oftentimes manually synchronising information between the tools which naturally leads to degraded efficiency and lower satisfaction.
+Their day-to-day activities translate into switching between different screens, logging in to multiple places, and oftentimes manually synchronizing information between the tools, which naturally leads to degraded efficiency and lower satisfaction.

-Pros of working with dedicated tools is that they usually offer a rich functionality, high degree of customization and by principle are better in providing their specialized capabilities when compared to all-in-one solutions.
-In contrast, when many of such tools need to be put in place, high start-up efforts are needed (researching/trying out different tools, installation and set-up) and one should be wary of potential integration headaches (proof of concepts is always recommended to make sure that all the tools can be glued to constitute a full CI/CD pipeline).
+The pros of working with dedicated tools are that they usually offer rich functionality and a high degree of customization and in principle are better in providing their specialized capabilities when compared to all-in-one solutions.
+However, when many such tools need to be put in place, high start-up effort is needed (researching/trying out different tools, installation, and set-up), and one should be wary of potential integration headaches (proofs of concept are always recommended to make sure that all the tools can be glued together to constitute a full CI/CD pipeline).

-Subsequently, an open toolchain is a good fit for experiences teams that have well defined needs and might want to tailor their way of working (and as a result the corresponding tools) by teams and/or by project.
-Having a hand over the choice of specific, customizable solutions allows companies to incorporate their existing technologies into a wider DevOps toolchain.
+Consequently, an open toolchain is a good fit for experienced teams that have well defined needs and might want to tailor their way of working (and as a result the corresponding tools) by teams and/or by project.
+Having a hand in the choice of specific, customizable solutions allows companies to incorporate their existing technologies into a wider DevOps toolchain.

 Tools for Specific Activities in a Project Development Lifecycle